divio/divio-cloud-docs/how-to/debug-dependency-conflict.rst

 In your case, the packages and version numbers affected will be different, but the principle is the same.

-..  admonition:: But I didn't change anything in my project!
+..  admonition:: But I didn't change anything in my application!

-    Because of the way pip works, even if you don't change anything at all in your project, simply rebuilding it can pull in new packages, if they were unpinned.
-Whenever the project is built, it will select the latest versions of unpinned packages, and those versions may introduce new, incompatible, requirements of their own.
+    Because of the way pip works, even if you don't change anything at all in your application, simply rebuilding it can pull in new packages, if they were unpinned.
+Whenever the application is built, it will select the latest versions of unpinned packages, and those versions may introduce new, incompatible, requirements of their own.